carloscfgos1980/tailwindcss-indept/README.md

 https://tailwindcss.com/docs/clear

-# Onjecto fit
+* Onject fit

 It is an utility to resize the image.
 I don't think I will use it but is handy to know it exists.
 Here is the explanation

 https://tailwindcss.com/docs/object-fit

-# Object position
+4. Object position

 * This one does not want to work.
 Nevertheless, thre are other way to solve this

 # Overflow
 src/app/(root)/overflow/page.tsx

-- overflow Visible
+1. overflow Visible
 In order to make the image to go further the parent element.
 I need to set th high bigger than the high of the parent element and use the utility of <overflow-visible>

-- overflow -not visible
+2. overflow -not visible

 Same as boven but with the utility <overflow-hidden>

-- Scrolling if need is a very good example coz I need to loop thru a list to display text and image.
+3. Scrolling if need is a very good example coz I need to loop thru a list to display text and image.
 I also need to set the parent element smaller than the children to create the scrolling effect.
 Also set the right utility: <overflow-auto>

 - I can create this effect horizontally, using this utility: <overflow-x-auto>
 - I can create this effect vertically, using this utility: <overflow-y-auto>